Itsy Docs

 How It Connects

 • Orders -- Orders are associated with groups.
 Adding or removing orders updates the group's financial totals, participant counts, and readiness score.
+When coverage is configured, each order's balance reflects the group's contribution.

 • Clients -- Groups can be linked to a client record.
 You can change the client and optionally cascade the change to all orders in the group.